Computing the BWT and LCP array of a Set of Strings in External Memory: Introduction

-The huge amount of available biological data has stimulated the development of the first efficient external memory algorithms (called, BCR and BCRext) to construct the BWT of a collection of strings~\cite{Bauer2011}.
-Similarly, a lightweight approach to the construction of the LCP array (called extLCP) has been investigated in~\cite{Cox2016}.
-With the ultimate goal of obtaining an external memory genome assembler, LSG~\cite{Bonizzoni2017,DBLP:journals/jcb/BonizzoniVPPR16} is based on BCRext and contains an external memory approach to compute the string graph of a set of strings.
+The huge amount of available biological data has stimulated the development of efficient external memory algorithms (called, BCR and BCRext) to construct the BWT of a collection of strings~\cite{Bauer2011}.
+Similarly, a lightweight approach to the construction of the LCP array (called \extlcp) was investigated in~\cite{Cox2016}.
+With the ultimate goal of obtaining an external memory genome assembler, LSG~\cite{DBLP:journals/jcb/BonizzoniVPPR16,Bonizzoni2017} is based on BCRext and contains an external memory approach to compute the string graph of a set of reads.
 In that approach, external memory algorithms to compute the BWT and the LCP array~\cite{bauer_lightweight_2013,DBLP:conf/wabi/BauerCRS12} are fundamental.

+In this context, we are considering a model of computation where memory is split into two parts: a finite random access memory, and an unlimited sequential access disk.
+Essentially, this model is an extension of the standard RAM model where we also have a sequential access disk.

+In this paper we present a new lightweight (external memory) approach to compute the BWT and the LCP array of a collection of strings of different lengths, which is alternative to \extlcp~\cite{Cox2016} and other approaches~\cite{Bonizzoni2016ANL,Holt2014,DBLP:conf/spire/EgidiM17,DBLP:journals/corr/Manzini16,Louza2017d}.
+The literature is rich of in-memory methods~\cite{karkkainen_faster_2016,kasai2001linear}, as well as some external-memory algorithm on a single text~\cite{karkkainen_faster_2016}.
+From a theoretical point of view, we can transform a set of strings into an instance consisting of a single text by concatenating the input strings after adding a distinct sentinel for each string.
+Anyway this would increase the alphabet size from \(\sigma\) to \(m + \sigma\), and this effect must be taken into account.

-In this paper we present a new lightweight (external memory) approach to compute the BWT and the LCP array of a collection of strings, which is alternative to extLCP~\cite{Cox2016} and other approaches~\cite{Bonizzoni2016ANL,Holt2014}.
-The algorithm BCRext is proposed together with BCR and both are designed to work on huge collections of strings (the experimental analysis is on billions of 100-long strings).
-Especially extLCP is lightweight because, on a collection of $m$ strings of length $k$, it uses only \(\mathcal{O}(m + \sigma^2)\) RAM space and essentially \(\mathcal{O}(mk^{2})\) CPU time, with an I/O complexity that is \(\mathcal{O}(mk^2)\), under the usual assumption that the word size is sufficiently large to store all addresses.
+The algorithm BCRext is proposed together with BCR and both are designed to work on huge collections of strings (the experimental analysis is on hundreds of millions of 100-long strings).
+Especially \extlcp is lightweight because, on a collection of $m$ strings of length $k$, it uses only \(\mathcal{O}(m + \sigma^2)\) RAM space and essentially \(\mathcal{O}(mk^{2})\) CPU time, with matching I/O volume, under the usual assumption that the word size is sufficiently large to store all addresses.

-An important question is to achieve the optimal $O(km)$ I/O complexity.
-Both BCR and BCRext build the BWT with a column-wise approach, where at each step $i$ the elements preceding the suffixes of length $k - i - 1$ of each read are inserted into the correct positions of the \emph{partial} BWT that considers only suffixes shorter than $k - i - 1$.
-Moreover, both algorithms are described as a succession of sequential scans, where the partial BWTs are read from and and written to external files, thus obtaining a small main memory footprint.